powerseed/AI-searching/README.md

 <br>
 where:
 <br>
-The first line of input will be the number of rows and columns in the world.
-The world will always be surrounded by walls.
+The first line of input contains the numbers of rows and columns in the world.
+The world should always be surrounded by walls.
 The following symbols are used:

 @: the initial position of the secret agent (there will only be one of these)
 <br>